Cultural outings organised by the association

 Bus tour with stops.

-Lens is at the heart of the Nord-Pas-de-Calais coalfield, which has been a World Heritage Site since 2012.
-Our tour will take an in-depth look at the industrial and social life linked to the mine, the heritage preserved and the challenges of its conversion.
-The tour will also help us to understand why the Louvre-Lens national museum, built on a former pithead, now embodies the hope of social and economic renewal for the coalfield.
+Lens lies at the heart of the Nord-Pas-de-Calais mining basin, which has been listed as a World Heritage Site since 2012.
+Our tour will provide an in-depth look at the industrial and social life linked to the mine, the preserved heritage and the challenges of its regeneration.
+This exploration will also help you understand why today the Louvre-Lens National Museum, built on a former mine shaft, embodies the hope of social and economic renewal for the mining basin.

-Lens is at the heart of the Nord-Pas-de-Calais coalfield, which has been a World Heritage Site since 2012.
-Our tour will take an in-depth look at the industrial and social life linked to the mine, the heritage preserved and the challenges of its conversion.
-The tour will also help us to understand why the Louvre-Lens national museum, built on a former pithead, now embodies the hope of social and economic renewal for the coalfield.
+Lens lies at the heart of the Nord-Pas-de-Calais mining basin, which has been listed as a World Heritage Site since 2012.
+Our tour will provide an in-depth look at the industrial and social life linked to the mine, the preserved heritage and the challenges of its regeneration.
+This exploration will also help you understand why today the Louvre-Lens National Museum, built on a former mine shaft, embodies the hope of social and economic renewal for the mining basin.

 ▪▪▪ The Ardennes, around Rethel